Detecting the purely imaginary Fisher zeros of an Ising spin system on a quantum computer: Introduction

+Our approach is based on paper \cite{Heyl2013}, which explores the connection between the Fisher zeros of the partition function and the overlap amplitude of the unitary evolution of a given initial quantum state with itself.
 We propose a protocol for studying the purely imaginary Fisher zeros of the Ising model on a quantum computer.
-Unlike previous approaches utilizing ancilla qubits, our protocol relies on the direct relationship between the partition function for purely imaginary temperature and the evolution operator of the Ising model (Section~\ref{protocol}).
+Unlike previous proposed protocols utilizing ancilla qubits, our method relies on the direct relationship between the partition function for purely imaginary temperature and the evolution operator of the Ising model (Section~\ref{protocol}).
 In this context, the inverse temperature is equivalent to the time of evolution.
-It's important to note that this protocol is limited to measuring zeros exclusively on the imaginary axes, precluding measurements in the complex plane.
-To validate our approach, we conduct tests on the IBM quantum computer, exploring scenarios such as a 3-spin chain (Subsection~\ref{isingsysthreespins}), a triangle cluster (Subsection~\ref{isingsysthreespinscirk}) subjected to a purely imaginary magnetic field, and a 7-spin cluster where the interaction between spins mimics the architecture of the quantum computer (Subsection~\ref{isingsysseven}).
-The findings and implications are discussed in the concluding remarks presented in Sec.~\ref{conc}.
+It is important to note that this protocol is limited to measuring zeros exclusively on the imaginary axes, precluding measurements in the complex plane.
+To validate our approach, we apply out protocol on the IBM quantum computer, in the case of a 3-spin chain (Subsection~\ref{isingsysthreespins}), triangle cluster (Subsection~\ref{isingsysthreespinscirk}) subjected to a purely imaginary magnetic field, and a 7-spin cluster where the interaction between spins reproduces the architecture of the quantum computer (Subsection~\ref{isingsysseven}).
+Conclusions are presented in Sec.~\ref{conc}.